 While this means Goudey printed as many 1933 #106 cards as they did 1934 Bill Werbers, Lajoie never went into wax packs.
-We can assume all copies in the market today came from 1930s mail-in requests or their sale of leftover card stock in the 1960s.
-We assume they discarded or destroyed the remainder.
+We can assume all copies available today came from 1930s mail-in requests or from Goudey's leftover stock sale in the 1960s.
+It's a good bet they discarded or destroyed the remainder.
 (Ouch, babe.)

 Designing a white whale